NATIONAL TOASTED MARSHMALLOW DAY

-Ligonier, Indiana holds an annual Marshmallow Festival and is the marshmallow capital of the world.
+Ligonier, Indiana holds an annual Marshmallow Festival.
+It is also the marshmallow capital of the world.
+How sweet is that?

 Homemade marshmallows use sugar, unflavored gelatin, corn syrup, and flavoring.

 Toast up some marshmallows and enjoy.
 Have a marshmallow toasting competition.
 Who makes the best-toasted marshmallows in your circle of friends?
 Share recipes for homemade marshmallows or s’mores combinations, too.

 NATIONAL TOASTED MARSHMALLOW DAY HISTORY

 The Andromedid meteor shower offered up a spectacular thrill for stargazers.
 Its resulting meteor storm displayed more than 1300 meteors per hour.

 Ty Cobb debuts with the Detroit Tigers.
 Known for his speed, fans anticipated his start, too.
 Following the Tigers win over the New York Highlanders, Cobb would stay in professional baseball for 23 years.